pic pic

 end

-Note that fetch takes tasks as its input.
-Consequently, it's essential to distinguish between task_a and a:
+Note that fetch takes tasks as input.
+This is why it's important to distinguish between task_a and a:

 • task_a denotes the task creating the vector a (i.e., the task itself),